astrio-ai/l2m/CONTRIBUTING.md

-# Contributing to L2M
+# Contributing to Atlas

-Thank you for contributing to L2M!
+Thank you for contributing to Atlas!
 We're an exciting open source project built to translate, refactor, and modernize legacy software systems into modern, maintainable programming languages using AI-powered agents, and we'd love to have you contribute!
 Here's some resources and guidance to help you get started:

 ## Table of Contents